MichaelCaohn/MichaelCaohn.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Hannan Cao is a Ph.D. student supervised by [Hwee Tou Ng](https://www.comp.nus.edu.sg/~nght/) at NUSNLP lab, in the School of Computing, National University of Singapore.
-His research focus is Natural Language Processing, with the current focus on Grammatical Error Correction.
+His research focus is Natural Language Processing, with the current focus on Writing Assistant, and Large Language Models.

-Prior to his Ph.D. study, he received his bachelor degree in Computer Science in 2020 from Nanyang Technological University, where he worked with [Sinno Jialin Pan](https://www.cse.cuhk.edu.hk/~sinnopan/).
+Prior to his Ph.D. study, he received his bachelor degree in Computer Science in 2020 from Nanyang Technological University, where he worked with [Sinno Jialin Pan](https://www.cse.cuhk.edu.hk/~sinnopan/) and [Jianfei Cai](https://jianfei-cai.github.io/).
 He also did several internship at ByteDance AI Lab, Singapore-MIT Alliance for Research & Technology Centre (SMART), and Lazada, collaborated with [Yuchen Zhang](https://zhangyuc.github.io), [Alexander R. Cobb](https://www.researchgate.net/profile/Alexander-Cobb-3), and [Jun Lang](https://billlangjun.github.io).

+If you are interested in my CV, please drop me an email at caomichael19@gmail.com :)

 # Publications